jfcann/cartography/README.md

 # Command-line Cartography [UK edition]

-This repo aims to walk through [Mike Bostock's](https://bost.ocks.org/mike/) Command-line Cartography series - creating a population density choropleth on the command-line using javascript packages.
+This repo aims to run through [Mike Bostock's](https://bost.ocks.org/mike/) Command-line Cartography series - creating a population density choropleth on the command-line using javascript packages.
 The original series mapped sunny California.
 We'll map the soggy UK instead.
 Most of the wit and wisdom has been suppressed (and Mike's a bit of a dude) so be sure to check out the original:
 + [Part 1](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c)
 + [Part 2](https://medium.com/@mbostock/command-line-cartography-part-2-c3a82c5c0f3)
 + [Part 3](https://medium.com/@mbostock/command-line-cartography-part-3-1158e4c55a1e)